syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 ### Auto-Fit Multiple Rows or Columns

-Multiple rows/column can be auto fitted based on the range specified.
-This is depicted in the below code.
+Multiple rows or columns can be auto fitted based on the range specified.
+This is depicted in the following code.

 {% tabs %}
 {% highlight c# %}